This is the question that The1Janitor answers in his vlog below, offering some interesting perspective on cultural appropriation.

 Here’s The1Janitor (I apologize if you encounter an ad):

-Hat tip to @antoniojc75!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Hat tip to @antoniojc75!Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.